 We are reviewing the registrations of charities using information that we already have or is publicly available.

 We will only contact a charity if we identify an issue with its registration.
 In such cases, we will work with the charity to resolve the issue.

 Importantly, this means that a charity does not need to do anything unless it is contacted by the ACNC.

 Which charities are being reviewed

-In the first year, 2020-2021, the ACNC will focus on charities registered as Public Benevolent Institutions.
+We are focussing on charities registered as Public Benevolent Institutions.

 Public Benevolent Institutions comprise the largest group of charities with DGR endorsement.
 They also receive additional tax concessions and, because they service such a diverse section of the community, they have a substantial effect on trust and confidence in the charity sector.

-- The charity is not regulated by ORIC.
+- it is not regulated by ORIC.